kubermatic/kubermatic/docs/proposals/encryption-at-rest.md

 ### Key Rotation

 Key rotation is a necessary feature to support in the initial version of encryption at rest, as many users will have policies or requirements around rotating encryption keys on a regular basis.
 As stated in the non-goals, this initial version of the release will try to avoid automatic key rotation as much as possible and rely on users to rotate their keys.
 The process to rotate the encryption keys is described [in the documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#rotating-a-decryption-key).
-KKP needs to:

-1. Add the new key as secondary encryption key to every kube-apiserver instance so all instances of it can decrypt data with it.
-This requires a configuration change and a restart of kube-apiserver.
-2. Switch the (new) secondary key and the (old) primary key, so the new key is first in position.
-Restart all kube-apiserver instances again.
-3. Re-encrypt all data.
-Since encryption happens at write, every resource (mostly `Secrets`) that is encrypted needs to be written again, probably via an `Update` call.
-Some sources describe this as long-running process, we need to make sure we don't denial-of-service the apiserver by throwing potentially thousands of write requests at it.
-4. Remove the old key from the encryption configuration.
+KKP will provide the ability to provide multiple encryption keys, mirroring the configuration for `kube-apiserver`.
+Rotating keys from a user perspective is therefore a three-step process:

+1. Add a secondary encryption key to the `cluster.spec.encryptionConfiguration` structure.
+2. When the secondary key is rolled out (visible via `Cluster` status), switch key positions.
+3. When the key rotation is rolled out, remove the old key.

+This approach will reduce complexity in the KKP implementation as it does not need to internally handle old keys that no longer exist in the `Cluster` spec, while giving end users maximum flexibility over the process.
+These steps will be documented in KKP's end user documentation appropriately.

+Internally, KKP needs to track what phase of the key rotation (as per the upstream documentation linked above) a cluster is in.
+For that, it will use a status field (see later section [ClusterStatus API changes](#clusterstatus-api-changes).
+A dedicated `encryption_controller` will handle updates to the encryption phase and necessary actions for a specific phase.

+As for necessary actions, apart from moving through phases, the `encryption_controller` will be spawning a Kubernetes `Job` that re-encrypts the encrypted resources with the updated key when necessary.
+The `Job` resource will make sure that data re-encryption is run only once and will not be interrupted by a restart of the `seed-controller-manager` (if the `Job` is interrupted, it should be restarted, but this is tracked as part of a `Job`'s typical behaviour).

+During key rotation, certain changes to the `Cluster` spec should be prohibited to prevent resources encrypted with an unavailable key (due to rotating keys before re-encryption finished, for example).
+This will be handled by the existing `Cluster` validation and will use the status fields introduced as part of this proposal.

 A similar process can be applied to decrypt (disable encryption) the data when encryption at rest is disabled.